-- i) Any property owner within the target area must apply in writing at the time of making an application(s) for a Building Permit approval. - ii) The subject property shall not be in a position of property tax arrears. - iii) Outstanding Work Orders from the City's Fire Services or Building Division and requests to comply shall be addressed prior to grant approval. - iv) Remediation or rehabilitation work is needed at the subject property prior to successful adaptive re-use of Brownfield sites and structures d) Eligible Rehabilitation Costs
+- iii) This program would not exempt property owners from an increase in municipal taxes due to a general tax rate increase or in a change in assessment for any other reason after the property has been improved, except by reason of an assessment appeal.
+This program does not cover education property tax assistance. - c) Eligibility Requirements - i) Any property owner within the target area must apply in writing at the time of making an application(s) for a Building Permit approval. - ii) The subject property shall not be in a position of property tax arrears. - iii) Outstanding Work Orders from the City's Fire Services or Building Division and requests to comply shall be addressed prior to grant approval. - iv) Remediation or rehabilitation work is needed at the subject property prior to successful adaptive re-use of Brownfield sites and structures. - d) Eligible Rehabilitation Costs - Cannot be costs covered by the 'Brownfields Tax Assistance Program'; the same eligible costs cannot be doubly counted for in a subsequent application of the Central Area Revitalization (Tax Increment Based) Grant Program. - ii) Environmental remediation; including remedial action plans, risk management plans and implementation costs.

-- i) Cannot be costs covered by the 'Brownfields Tax Assistance Program'; the same eligible costs cannot be doubly counted for in a subsequent application of the Central Area Revitalization (Tax Increment Based) Grant Program. - ii) Environmental remediation; including remedial action plans, risk management plans and implementation costs. - iii) Removal of hazardous materials from a site or structure, waste transfer to landfill and tipping fees for contaminated materials. - iv) Fill and grading to replace contaminated soils. - v) Partial demolition.
+- iii) Removal of hazardous materials from a site or structure, waste transfer to landfill and tipping fees for contaminated materials. - iv) Fill and grading to replace contaminated soils. - v) Partial demolition